MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/iot-modelsrepository-readme.md

 ms.service:
 ---

-# Azure IoT Models Repository client library for JavaScript - Version 1.0.0-beta.2
+# Azure IoT Models Repository client library for JavaScript - version 1.0.0-beta.2

 This package contains an isomorphic Client Library for Azure IoT Models Repository in JavaScript.
 Use the Azure IoT Models Repository library for JavaScript to pull DTDL files from remote endpoints.